Do Not Step Into the Same River Twice: Learning to Reason from Trial and Error: LTE: Learning from Trial and Error

-The framework of LTE is demonstrated in Figure~\ref{fig:method} and its overall training workflow is summarized in Algorithm~\ref{alg:lte}.
-We provide theoretical analysis of LTE in Appendix~\ref{app:theory} demonstrating that it increases the possibility of reaching the correct answer in the extra rollouts and benefits from more information from the hint.
+The framework of LTE is shown in Figure~\ref{fig:method} and its training workflow is summarized in Algorithm~\ref{alg:lte}.
+We provide a theoretical analysis in Appendix~\ref{app:theory} demonstrating that LTE increases the chance of reaching the correct solutions.